Edgemoor Neighborhood

 Guest

-the assessor’s office and the role and service it provides.
-He stated the office provides a mechanism to
+office and the role and service it provides.

-equitably distribute the burden of taxes throughout the county.
-Washington State uses a budget based tax
+burden of taxes throughout the county.

-system.
-Which means the amount of needed
+Washington State uses a budget based tax system.
+Which means the amount of needed tax dollars

-from the taxpayers.
-The assessor’s
+taxpayers.
+The assessor’s office must

-office must put a fair value on every piece of property in Whatcom County.
+put a fair value on every piece of property in Whatcom County.
 If one has a concern it is important to file

 an appeal by the deadline date (Dec.
 19th).
 Filing an appeal reserves the right to talk